physical-computation/Conventions/README-FileNamingConventions.md

 3. Avoid spaces and all special characters (except `-` and `_` as necessary, see above).
 Following this convention saves a lot of headache with referencing file names across platforms.

 4. Every directory should have a `README.md`.
 Use this to provide a brief summary of the directory's contents.

+5. Examples of the file names in the Noisy compiler implementation: `noisy-irPass-protobufBackend.c`, `noisy-timeStamps.c`, etc.